Virus288/Authorizations/README.md

 ### 5. Additional notes

-This service uses oidc as authorization system.
-Migrations starting in docker image will initialize database and also default client called `oidcClient` with random password.
-Remember to adjust its data to your preferences
+This service uses oidc as authorization system